 There are two broad categories of cookies:

 Cookies can remain on your computer or mobile device for different periods of time.
 Some cookies are ‘session cookies’, meaning that they exist only while your browser is open.
 These are deleted automatically once you close your browser.
-Other cookies are ‘permanent cookies’, meaning that they survive after your browser is closed.
+Other cookies are ‘permanent cookies’, meaning that they survive after your browser is closed, until it expires or is deleted.
 They can be used by websites to recognize your computer when you open your browser and browse the Internet again.

 If you don’t want your cookie information to be associated with your visits to these pages, you can set your browser to turn off cookies as described further below.
 If you turn off cookies, web beacon and other technologies will still detect your visits to our Site; however, they will not be associated with information otherwise stored in cookies.